rubengomes8/HappyMouth/README.md

 # HappyMouth

 ### TODOs
-- [FEATURE] when user submits recipe, go to recipes list screen with a card blurred untirl receive response
+- [FEATURE] when user submits recipe, go to recipes list screen with a card blurred until receive response / opens a modal with the recipe detail
 - [FEATURE] add user